knockout/knockout/documentation/computedObservables.md

 Additionally, Knockout provides similar functions that can operate on observables and computed observables:

-* `ko.isObservable` - returns true for observables, observableArrays, and all computed observables.
+* `ko.isObservable` - returns true for observables, observable arrays, and all computed observables.
-* `ko.isWriteableObservable` - returns true for observable, observableArrays, and writeable computed observables.
+* `ko.isWriteableObservable` - returns true for observable, observable arrays, and writeable computed observables.

 # Computed Observable Reference